 For passenger car trips, a one-way trip length of 16.6 miles was assumed as contained in the CalEEModTM model defaults.
-For trucks, an average one-way trip length of 88.7 miles was derived by taking into account the truck trip distribution patterns disclosed in the TIA and the distances from the Project site to the far edges of the South Coast Air Basin (SCAB) as follows.
+For trucks, an average one-way trip length of 50 miles was derived from distances from the Project site to the far edges of the South Coast Air Basin (SCAB) as follows.
+It is appropriate to stop the VMT calculation at the boundary of the SCAB because any activity beyond that boundary would be speculative, and occur in a different Air Basin; this approach is also consistent with professional industry practice.